northernpaws/tca8418-rs/README.md

 # `tca8418-rs`

-Embedded Rust crate for using the [Texas Instrument's TCA8418 I2C Controlled Keypad Scan IC](https://www.ti.com/lit/ds/symlink/tca8418.pdf?ts=1764249832240) with embedded-hal compatible frameworks.
-The crate primarily consumes `embedded-hal-async`'s `I2c` trait that can be used with I2C implementations from various Rust HALs.
+Crate for using the [TCA8418 I2C Controlled Keypad Scan IC](https://www.ti.com/lit/ds/symlink/tca8418.pdf?ts=1764249832240) with `embedded-hal` compatible frameworks.

+This crate primarily consumes `embedded-hal-async`'s `I2c` trait that can be used with I2C implementations from various Rust HALs, or from a bus via [`embedded-hal-bus`](https://docs.rs/embedded-hal-bus/latest/embedded_hal_bus/).

 See `examples/` for usage examples with Embassy.